 Martim joined Watsi on March 12th, 2013.
 1,771 other people also joined Watsi on that day!
-Martim's most recent donation traveled 7,800 miles to support Ubah, a girl from Ethiopia, to fund corrective surgery.
+Martim's most recent donation traveled 11,000 miles to support Touch, a 61-year-old grandfather from Cambodia, to fund cataract surgery.

 Ubah is a girl from Ethiopia.
 She was born with an anorectal malformation, a congenital abnormality that leads to a complete or partial intestinal blockage.
 She needs to undergo a series of procedures to eliminate bowel dysfunction.
 Ubah is scheduled to undergo surgery to correct her condition on May 7.
 Our medical partner, African Mission Healthcare Foundation, is requesting $1,500 to cover the total cost of Ubah's procedure and care.
 After her recovery, Ubah will no longer experience bowel dysfunction or be at risk of developing health complications in the future.
 Her aunt says, “I am her aunt and I am hosting her and her mom after they displaced and moved from Somalia.
 I am separated from my husband and I am running a small tea café in my neighborhood.
 That’s how we are trying to support our self.
 I am also a refugee.
 For this reasons I can’t afford her medical bill."

 Simai is a teenager from Cambodia.
 He hopes to pursue a career in international technology after he completes his schooling.
 Three months ago, Simai was in a severe traffic accident and fractured his spine.
 This condition has made it difficult to sit in school for long periods and causes a lot of discomfort.
 Surgery can help correct the position of his spine, and prevent further worsening of the condition.
 Spinal surgery is scheduled for March 13 and will cost $930.
 He says, "I hope that after surgery I am able to walk normally and go back to school."